greg4shaw/Giphy-App/giphy/README.md

 Clone the files that are in the Git Hub directory to your local machine.
 Open the terminal window in the respective cloned directory.
-Run the `npm install` command in the terminal window to ensure all the dependencies listed in the package.json file are installed.
+Run the `npm install` command in the terminal window to ensure all the dependencies listed in the package.json file are installed in both the root and client directories.
 Once that is complete, in the same terminal window, run the `npm start` command in both the root folder as well as the client folder.
 This is in order to launch the server side and client side.
 This will start the project on the following url http://localhost:3000/